- Visiting Chesapeake?

 Select this link if a sewer manhole cover located on a city street is missing or broken.

 Report a missing or broken sewer cleanout cover or plug

 To access the City's annual Water Quality Report, visit www.cityofchesapeake.net/water-report.
 It contains test results and important information about your water.
-Find information about common water quality issues here:
+Common water quality issues include:

 Discolored water can also occur when there is a change of pressure in the water system such as a main break, construction, or use of a fire hydrant.
 Sediment (minerals deposited on the inside of the pipe) will be loosened from the sides of the pipe and cause the water to look reddish or brown.

 Routine flushing can also cause discoloration.
 Flushing helps maintain the water quality in the distribution system.
 Citizens in affected areas are given advanced notice of scheduled flushing whenever possible.
 This operation has a possibility of causing discoloration to your water.
 This is considered normal, non-harmful, and should clear within a few hours.

 If your water doesn't clear within a few hours, report it online or call the water quality laboratory at 757- 382-3550.

 - Toilet Suddenly Making Noise: If you see a City truck on your street, they may be cleaning the sanitary sewer main lines air is pushed out and sucked into the system via vent stacks at the top of your house and through manhole lids.
 This may cause a bubbling or gurgling sound in your toilet.

 - Particles Floating in Hot Water: White particles in your water are often caused by the breakdown of the dip tube in your hot water heater.
 Replacement of the dip tube and regular flushing of your hot water heater will eliminate this problem.